argoproj/argo-workflows/examples/README.md

           parameters: [{name: message, value: D}]
 ```

 The dependency graph may have [multiple roots](./dag-multiroot.yaml).
-The templates called from a dag or steps template can themselves be dag or steps templates.
+The templates called from a DAG or steps template can themselves be DAG or steps templates.
 This can allow for complex workflows to be split into manageable pieces.

 ## Artifacts

 **Note:**
-You will need to have configured an artifact repository to run this example.
+You will need to configure an artifact repository to run this example.
 [Configuring an artifact repository here](https://github.com/argoproj/argo/blob/master/ARTIFACT_REPO.md).

 When running workflows, it is very common to have steps that generate or consume artifacts.
 Often, the output artifacts of one step may be used as input artifacts to a subsequent step.

 The below workflow spec consists of two steps that run in sequence.
-The first step named `generate-artifact` will generate an artifact using the `whalesay` template which will be consumed by the second step named `print-message` that consumes the generated artifact.
+The first step named `generate-artifact` will generate an artifact using the `whalesay` template that will be consumed by the second step named `print-message` that then consumes the generated artifact.

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow